Disc Golf Resort

 Kayak Point is located in Stanwood, WA in Snohomish County on a previously abandoned golf course.
 In 2019, the county gave contractual support to transition the property from traditional golf to disc golf.
 Support the efforts by volunteering at work parties, visiting to play rounds, and by spreading the word.

-The Pitch & Putt Course, Red Course, and Gold Course are now open for play!
-Tee times are required for the red & gold courses.
-Purchase your Day Pass in the Kayak Point Pro Shop and enjoy as much disc golf as you can handle!
+The Pitch & Putt Course, Red Course, Blue Course, and Gold Course are now open for play.
+Tee times are required for the Red, Blue, and Gold courses.
+Purchase your pass in the Kayak Point Pro Shop and enjoy your experience on the property!

 Our Course Design Philosphy